Missingsch: Description

 Traditional German varieties of Berlin qualify as Missingsch as well, though few people today think of Berlinerisch as a Missingsch variety.
 Berlin is still surrounded by traditionally Low-German-speaking areas of the southeastern or Brandenburg type.
-Before it became the center of the Prussian state, Berlin, too, was Low-German-speaking.
-As such it adopted German earlier than did other northern centers.
-Typical Berlinerisch is thus technically a Missingsch group with an additional Western Slavic (probably Old Lower Sorbian) substratum, since before Saxon and Low Franconian colonisation the area was Slavic-speaking.
+Before it became the centre of Prussia, Berlin too was Low-German-speaking.
+As such, it adopted German earlier than other northern centres.
+Typical Berlinerisch is thus technically a Missingsch group with an additional Western Slavic (probably Old Lower Sorbian) substratum since before Saxon and Low Franconian colonisation, the area was Slavic-speaking.

 In his novel Schloss Gripsholm, Kurt Tucholsky broaches the issue of Missingsch and provides samples.